Premier Research

 - Males and females at least 18 years of age who give voluntary written informed consent to participate in the study.

-- Patients with a diagnosis of ILD based on computed tomography
+- Patients with a diagnosis of ILD based on computed tomography imaging, including:

 - Idiopathic interstitial pneumonia, including idiopathic pulmonary fibrosis